-Lukas Ligeti is a composer and improvisor (drums and electronics) based in Southern California and South Africa.
-A recipient of the Herb Alpert Award in Music, he serves on the faculty of the University of California, Irvine.
+Lukas Ligeti is an Austrian/American composer and improvisor (drums and electronics) based between the US and South Africa.
+A recipient of the Herb Alpert Award in Music, he served on the faculty of the University of California, Irvine and is currently an Extraordinary Professor at the University of Pretoria.
 He co-founded the groups Beta Foly (Côte d’Ivoire) and Burkina Electric (Burkina Faso), receives commissions from many of the world’s leading new music ensembles, and performs at festivals worldwide.

 Drawing upon influences including Downtown New York experimentalism, contemporary composition, jazz, and traditional music from Africa, Lukas Ligeti has developed a unique voice as a composer and improvisor.

 Lukas Ligeti studied composition at the University of Music and Performing Arts in Vienna, Austria, his city of birth.
-He was a visiting scholar at Stanford University and subsequently lived in New York City from 1998 until 2015, when he joined the faculty of the University of California, Irvine, where he teaches in the PhD program in Integrated Composition, Improvisation, and Technology.
-He has taught at the University of Ghana, lecturing in collaboration with the eminent composer/musicologist J.H.
+He was a visiting scholar at Stanford University and subsequently lived in New York City from 1998 until 2015.
+After serving for several years on the faculty of the University of California, Irvine, where he taught in the PhD program in Integrated Composition, Improvisation, and Technology, he is currently an Extraordinary Professor at the University of Pretoria.
+He has also taught at the University of Ghana, lecturing in collaboration with the eminent composer/musicologist J.H.
 Kwabena Nketia, and has a PhD from the University of the Witwatersrand in Johannesburg, South Africa, where he was previously composer-in-residence.
-He lives in Irvine and Johannesburg.
+He lives in Miami and Johannesburg.

 With performances at major venues and festivals worldwide, his compositions have been commissioned among others by Bang on a Can, Kronos Quartet, Eighth Blackbird, Ensemble Modern, the American Composers Orchestra, MDR Orchestra (Germany), Håkan Hardenberger and Colin Currie, the Vienna Festwochen, Radio France, and choreographer Karole Armitage.
 His music has also been performed by the Vienna Radio Symphony Orchestra, Orchestre National de Lyon, Tonkünstler Orchestra, London Sinfonietta, Liverpool Philharmonic Ensemble 10/10, San Francisco Contemporary Music Players, etc. He created a sound installation for the Goethe Institute on the occasion of the 2014 Soccer World Cup in Brazil, has participated in two projects of Lebanese sound artist Tarek Atoui, and was artist-in-residence at the Museum of the History of Polish Jews in Warsaw, where he created a site-specific performance.
 In 2019, he was artist-in-residence in Porto, Portugal, where he created a work for improvising musicians and an electro-mechanical, robotic sound sculpture developed by the association Sonoscopia.